All Episodes

 Well, because we've just now found out this new information that was clearly concealed over at the Central Intelligence Agency, and I'm guessing more at the FBI, that would toll the statute of limitations, and it doesn't start running until the discovery of the concealed incriminating information.

-So, you know, there's there are ways of getting around the statute of limitations for the crimes that I think they're looking at.
+So, you know, there are ways of getting around the statute of limitations for the crimes that I think they're looking at.

-Uh treason, I doubt very much if they'd be looking at that.
+Treason, I doubt very much if they'd be looking at that.

 But good question, Eric, and thanks so much for joining us.